 As the magnesium alloy die casting industry continues to evolve, there is a growing trend toward the adoption of semi-solid injection molding technologies.
 This shift is evident in regions such as Taiwan, where manufacturers are increasingly investing in advanced semi-solid casting machinery to meet the rising demand for high-quality magnesium alloy components.

-September 27, 2024
+November 27, 2024

 Письмо этому поставщику

-September 27, 2024
+November 27, 2024

 Privacy statement: Your privacy is very important to Us.
 Our company promises not to disclose your personal information to any external company with out your explicit permission.